mradspieler/spf13-vim/README.markdown

 spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].

-It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.
+It is a good starting point for anyone intending to use VIM for development running equally well on Linux, \*nix and Mac.

 The distribution is completely customisable using a `~/.vimrc.local`, `~/.vimrc.bundles.local`, and `~/.vimrc.before.local` Vim RC files.

 ![spf13-vim image][spf13-vim-img]

-Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Plug] plugin management system to have a well organized vim directory (Similar to mac's app folders).
+Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim uses the [Plug] plugin management system to have a well organized vim directory (Similar to mac's app folders).
 Vim-plug also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.

 Great care has been taken to ensure that each plugin plays nicely with others, and optional configuration has been provided for what we believe is the most efficient use.